-The default mutator for OrientedPoint adds Gaussian noise to yaw while leaving pitch and roll unchanged, using the three standard deviations (for yaw/pitch/roll respectively) given by the orientationStdDev property.
+The default mutator for OrientedPoint adds Gaussian noise to yaw, pitch and roll, using the three standard deviations (for yaw/pitch/roll respectively) given by the orientationStdDev property.
 It then also applies the mutator for Point.

-The default mutator for OrientedPoint adds Gaussian noise to yaw, pitch and roll according to orientationStdDev.
 By default the standard deviations for pitch and roll are zero so that, by default, only yaw is mutated.

-• yaw (float; dynamic) - Yaw of the OrientedPoint in radians in the local coordinate system provided by parentOrientation.
-Default value 0.

-- pitch (float; dynamic) Pitch of the OrientedPoint in radians in the local coordinate system provided by parentOrientation.
+- yaw (float; dynamic) Yaw of the OrientedPoint in radians in the local coordinate system provided by parentOrientation.
+Default value 0. - pitch (float; dynamic) Pitch of the OrientedPoint in radians in the local coordinate system provided by parentOrientation.
 Default value 0. - roll (float; dynamic) Roll of the OrientedPoint in radians in the local coordinate system provided by parentOrientation.
 Default value 0. - parentOrientation (Orientation) The local coordinate system that the OrientedPoint's yaw, pitch, and roll are interpreted in.
 Default value is the global coordinate system, where an object is flat in the XY plane, facing North. - orientation (Orientation; dynamic; final) The orientation of the OrientedPoint relative to the global coordinate system.
 Derived from the yaw, pitch, roll, and parentOrientation of this OrientedPoint and non-overridable. - heading (float; dynamic; final) Yaw value of this OrientedPoint in the global coordinate system.
 Derived from orientation and non-overridable. - viewAngles (tuple[float,float]) Horizontal and vertical view angles of this OrientedPoint in radians.
 Horizontal view angle can be up to 2 and vertical view angle can be up to .
 Values greater than these will be truncated.
 Default value is (2,) - orientationStdDev (tuple[float,float,float]) Standard deviation of Gaussian noise to add to this object's Euler angles (yaw, pitch, roll) when mutation is enabled with scale 1.
 Default value (5°, 0, 0), mutating only the yaw of this OrientedPoint.